GlobalWebIndex/GWIQ-howto/README.md

 ### Who is this guide for?
 This guide is for people implementing a GWIQ tag on their website or advertisement.
-We will cover some [essential information for everyone](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#how-does-it-work-what-are-gwiq-tags) about the tags we provide.
+We will cover some essential information for everyone about the tags we provide.

-Second, we will cover [how parameters work](https://github.com/asifimranaziz/GWIQ-howto/Update-instructions-for-agencies-1/README.md#tag-parameters) in our tags
+Second, we will cover how parameters work in our tags

 We then move on to the different types of ways to implement a tag depending on the technology being used to host it.

-- If you are an agency or ad trafficker refer to [this](https://github.com/asifimranaziz/GWIQ-howto/Update-instructions-for-agencies-1/README.md#tag-types-primaritly-for-ad-trafficers-and-agencies) section
+- If you are an agency or ad trafficker refer to the Tag Types primarily for Ad traffickers and Agencies section.

-- If you are a publisher refer to [this](https://github.com/asifimranaziz/GWIQ-howto/Update-instructions-for-agencies-1/README.md#tag-types-primaritly-for-publishers) section
+- If you are a publisher refer to the Hard code option section.

 ##Essential information (for everyone)